CAT 2023 Analysis and Performance Barometer – Morning Slot

-About 2.5 Lakh MBA Aspirants are taking their dream exam Common Aptitude Test (CAT) today.
-CAT Slot 1 started at 8:30 pm today.
-Like every year expert faculty members of CH EdgeMakers appeared in the CAT today to bring you the most authentic Analysis with expected cutoffs and percentiles.
+3.3 Lakh IIM Aspirants are appearing in Common Aptitude Test (CAT) today.
+Quite a big number isn’t it considering around 2.5 lakh people took CAT last time… CAT Slot 1 (morning shift) started at 8:30 pm today.
+Following the tradition CH EdgeMakers’ expert faculty members appeared in the CAT today to bring you the most authentic Analysis with expected cutoffs and percentiles.

 The three sections were: